korotinm/scala-notes/fov_vs_mumur_hash/README.md

+# Comparison FOV hash functions

-## This instruction was called for running all of tests below:
+## This instruction was called for running all of tests below

 `jmh:run -i 3 -wi 4 -f1 -gc false`

 ---

-## Here were considered 3 types of hash functions:
+## Here were considered 3 types of hash functions

 - `FOV - 1` (32 bits)
 - `FOV - 1a` (32 bits)
 - `Murmur3` for contrast

 ---

 ## Tests called method for hashing 100K - 2.1M words with length from 5 to 11 chars.
-Each word was created with using random number which converted to char type.
+Each word was created with using random number which converted to char type

 | Benchmark | Mode | Cnt | Score | Error | Units |
 --- | --- | --- | --- | --- | ---